Polish Communist Party (2002): 2000s electoral efforts

 In the Polish parliamentary elections in 2005 and 2007, KPP members started from the lists of the Polish Labour Party (PPP).
 In the 2005 Polish presidential election, the party supported Daniel Podrzycki of the PPP (who died shortly before the election in a road accident).
-Before the 2010 Polish presidential election, the chairman of the party Józef Łachut expressed at the Congress of the Left Alliance support for the candidacy of Grzegorz Napieralski from the Democratic Left Alliance (SLD).
+Before the 2010 Polish presidential election, the chairman of the party Józef Łachut expressed support for the candidacy of Grzegorz Napieralski from the Democratic Left Alliance (SLD) at the Congress of the Left Alliance, which then became the official endorsement of the party.